james-arn/vesta-property/README.md

 3.  **React Query Data Hooks in `App.tsx`:**

     - **Base Property Data:** `App.tsx` uses `useQuery` with the key `[REACT_QUERY_KEYS.PROPERTY_DATA, currentPropertyId]` to retrieve the cached property data.
-This data includes scraped information, user confirmations (like address), and potentially reverse geocoded details.
+This data includes scraped information and user confirmations (like address).
 React Query automatically provides the cached data if available, preventing unnecessary re-fetching or re-scraping when revisiting a property page within the cache's lifetime.
+      User inputs handled in the UI, such as manual EPC value entry or address confirmation (via the structured address modal), directly update this base property data cache using `queryClient.setQueryData`.
+This ensures the primary data object immediately reflects user overrides before being passed to processing hooks.
     - **Supplementary Data:** Other hooks fetch additional data, managed internally by React Query for caching:
-      - `usePremiumStreetData`: Fetches premium data (e.g., planning permissions) when activated, cached likely based on address/postcode.
+      - `usePremiumStreetData`: Fetches premium data (e.g., planning permissions) when activated, cached based on the confirmed address/postcode.
       - `useCrimeScore`: Fetches crime scores based on coordinates, results are cached.
-      - `useReverseGeocode`: Fetches address details from coordinates, results are cached.
+      - `useReverseGeocode`: Fetches address details based on listing coordinates. **Note:** This result is _not_ used to update the main property data cache automatically (as coordinates can be imprecise).
+Instead, it's passed as an informational hint to the address confirmation modal.
       - _(Note: EPC processing is also handled separately, potentially caching results based on the EPC document URL)._

+4.  **4.
+Premium Feature Activation Flow (`usePremiumFlow`):** Triggering a premium data search initiates the following sequence managed by the `usePremiumFlow` hook:
+    _ **Authentication Check:** It first checks if the user is authenticated (`isAuthenticated`).
+    _ **Upsell:** If not authenticated, the `UpsellModal` is displayed.
+    _ **Address Confirmation Check:** If authenticated, it checks `propertyData.address.isAddressConfirmedByUser` (read from the main React Query cache).
+    _ **Address Modal:** If the address is _not_ confirmed, the `BuildingConfirmationDialog` is shown.
+This modal allows the user to verify/correct the structured address (Building, Street, Town, Postcode), pre-filled by parsing the scraped `propertyData.address.displayAddress`.
+Upon confirmation, the handler updates the main `propertyData` cache (`[REACT_QUERY_KEYS.PROPERTY_DATA, currentPropertyId]`) using `queryClient.setQueryData`, storing the `confirmedBuilding`, `confirmedStreet`, etc., and setting `isAddressConfirmedByUser` to `true`.
+The reverse-geocoded address is shown only as a text hint here.

+    - **Premium Confirmation:** If the address _is_ confirmed (either initially or after the previous step), the `PremiumConfirmationModal` is displayed, asking the user to confirm spending a credit/token.
+    - **Activation:** Upon final confirmation in the premium modal, the `onConfirmAndActivate` callback is triggered.
+This typically sets a local state variable (`premiumSearchActivated` in `App.tsx`), which in turn satisfies the `enabled` condition within the `usePremiumStreetData` hook, causing it to fetch the premium data.

-4.  **Data Aggregation and Processing (`useChecklistAndDashboardData`):**
+5.  **Data Aggregation and Processing (`useChecklistAndDashboardData`):**

     - This crucial custom hook (`src/hooks/useChecklistAndDashboardData.ts`) receives the query results for `propertyData`, `premiumStreetDataQuery`, and `crimeScoreQuery` as inputs.
     - **Data Combination:** It intelligently combines these data sources.
 Premium data, if available and fetched, takes precedence over basic scraped data for relevant fields.